 - Developing physicians on RCP Medical Care

 Queries regarding the progress of a submitted application should be directed to the lead recruiter for this specialty.
-The lead recruiter for sport and exercise medicine in round 1 2018 is East Midlands.
+The lead recruiter for sport and exercise medicine in 2020 is East Midlands.

 |Health Education East Midlands|